 There are no Basset Hounds currently listed with Calgary-area rescues.
 New dogs arrive regularly through Calgary shelters and southern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Calgary dogs →About Basset Hounds in Calgary
+Browse all available Calgary dogs →Gear for your Basset Hound

 Basset Hounds are one of the most recognizable and endearing breeds in the dog world.
 With their long, droopy ears, soulful eyes, and low-slung build, Bassets are natural charmers.
 Originally bred in France for tracking rabbits and hare, Basset Hounds have one of the best noses in the canine world — second only to the Bloodhound.
 Despite their hunting heritage, they are famously laid-back and make wonderful family companions for people who prefer a calmer, lower-energy dog.